Masshiro/idshwk6/README.md

 # The Sixth Homework of Class IDS

-## Make a live data collection of my computer, and output contents into file named 'test.log'.
+## Make a live data collection of the computer, and output contents into the file named 'test.log'.
 The file includes:
 - date and time
 - OS version